Whats in this section?

 - The council doesn’t already pay for your care but might in the future

-- You are living in a care home that costs more than the council will pay for your needs
+- You are living in a care facility that costs more than the council will pay for your needs

 - You have a home care service that costs more than the council says it will pay

-If the council is going to start paying towards your care and one of these applies to you, a third party payment may help you avoid moving to a new care home or from changing care service.
+If the council is going to pay towards your care and one of these applies to you, a third-party payment may help you avoid changing care service or moving to a new care home.

 Understanding your rights before moving into care is essential.
-There are financial products and specialist companies [where can this link to in useful contacts? financial advisors?] that may be able to help.
+There are financial products and specialist companies that may be able to help.